 Welcome to a majestic backcountry rising from the ashes of the 1980 eruption of Mt.
 St. Helens.
 With its sapphire lakes, rugged, toothy peaks and wildflower-blanketed slopes, the Mt.
-Margaret Backcountry north of Mt.
-St. Helens provides an unforgettably unique and stunning trail race experience.
+Margaret Backcountry on the north side of the Mt.
+St. Helens National Volcanic Monument provides an unforgettably unique and stunning trail race experience.
 The power and resilience of Mother Nature is truly on full display here in the backcountry.

-The Backcountry Rise Trail Runs include three different challenging and remote loop courses: a 50K, 20 mile and a half-marathon.
-All three distances start and finish at the spectacular Mt.
-St. Helens Science & Learning Center, itself a destination venue perched on the slopes above Coldwater Lake.
-Each race offers lakeside charm, big climbs and stunning ridgeline views of the surrounding Cascade Volcanoes.
-Course highlights also include several stunning mountain lakes, rushing creeks and abundant wildlife including resident mountain goats, elk, deer, cougar and many more.
+Backcountry Rise includes two different challenging and remote loop courses: a 50K and a 20 miler.
+Both distances start and finish at the spectacular Mt.
+St. Helens Science & Learning Center, itself originally designed as an observatory, perched on the slopes above Coldwater Lake.
+Each race offers big climbs, sweeping descents and stunning ridgeline views of the surrounding Cascade Volcanoes, high mountain lakes, rushing creeks and abundant wildlife, especially resident mountain goats, elk and many more.

-Google Map directions to Mt.
-St. Helens Science & Learning Center from Seattle and Portland.
-Allow 2 hours drive time from Portland or 3 hours from Seattle.
 The Mt.
-St. Helens Science & Learning Center is located at milepost 43.3 on State Hwy 504 (Spirit Lake Hwy) in Toutle, WA.
+St. Helens Science & Learning Center is located at milepost 43.3 on State Hwy 504 (Spirit Lake Hwy).
+The nearest town is Toutle, WA.

 From Seattle: Follow I-5 S to exit 63.
 Take State Hwy 505 East and follow for 16.4 miles, then turn east onto State Hwy 504 East for 28.2 miles to the Science and Learning Center.